Spherical Logvinenko-Sereda-Kovrijkine type inequality and null-controllability of the heat equation on the sphere: Proofs

-In what follows, we assume without loss of generality that $M_{f,S}\neq\emptyset$ and since $M_{f,S}$ is an open set, we then have $|M_{f,S}\cap K|=|M_{f,S}|>0$.
-In particular, we may apply inequality~\eqref{eq:sup-Lq} and the definition of $M$ to obtain
+In what follows, we assume without loss of generality that $M_{f,S}\neq\emptyset$.
+Since $M_{f,S}$ is an open set, we then have $|M_{f,S}\cap K|=|M_{f,S}|>0$.
+In particular, we are in the position to apply inequality~\eqref{eq:sup-Lq} and the definition of $M_{f,S}$ to obtain